Oswego County TodayGovernor Hochul Updates New Yorkers On State’s Progress Combating COVID-19

 Today’s data is summarized briefly below:

-The Health Electronic Response Data System is a NYS DOH data source that collects confirmed daily death data as reported by hospitals, nursing homes and adult care facilities only.
+The Health Electronic Response Data System is a New York State Department of Health data source that collects confirmed daily death data as reported by hospitals, nursing homes and adult care facilities only.

 · Total deaths reported to and compiled by the CDC – 62,891

-This daily COVID-19 provisional death certificate data reported by New York State Department of Health and New York City to the Center for Disease includes those who died in any location, including hospitals, nursing homes, adult care facilities, at home, in hospice and other settings.
+This daily COVID-19 provisional death certificate data reported by NYS DOH and NYC to the Center for Disease Control (CDC) includes those who died in any location, including hospitals, nursing homes, adult care facilities, at home, in hospice and other settings.

 · Percent of New Yorkers ages 18 and older with at least one vaccine dose – 90.2%